epam/ai-dial/docs/Deployment/realtime-analytics.md

 [DIAL Core](https://github.com/epam/ai-dial-core) collects **system logs** and **chat completion logs**:

-* System logs do not include any user data and contain logs of all requests from system components to AI DIAL Core (using the ELK stack (Elasticsearch, Logstash, Kibana) or other log collection system). **Note**: system logs is out of scope of this document!
+* System logs do not include any user data and contain logs of all requests from system components to AI DIAL Core (using the ELK stack (Elasticsearch, Logstash, Kibana) or other log collection system). **Note**: this document does not cover system logs.
-* [chat completion requests](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) logs include information users send in their requests to LLMs and the information they get in responses.
+* [Chat completion requests](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) logs include information that users send in their requests to LLMs and the information they get in responses.

 [AI DIAL setup](../architecture#full-platform-landscape) can include a special tool called DIAL Analytics Realtime, which uses diverse techniques such as embedding algorithms, clustering algorithms, frameworks, light-weight self-hosted language models, to analyze **chat completion logs** and extract the needed information, which can be presented in tools such as Grafana for visualization and analytics.

 > Refer to [Analytics Realtime](https://github.com/epam/ai-dial-analytics-realtime) repository to learn more and view the project source code.

-Analytics Realtime tool is a sink of [vector.dev](https://vector.dev/).
-It does not retain any private information, such as user prompts or conversations, beyond the system.
+Analytics Realtime tool does not retain any private information, such as user prompts or conversations, beyond the system.
 Instead, only the computed artifacts are collected and stored in time-series databases like InfluxDB or any scalable database capable of handling voluminous, constantly changing information.

 Examples of the computed artifacts: